Jacob-Hocevar/red-avi-tamu/Elysium/README.md

 ### Valve Example
 For the valves, the solution is nearly identical, except that each command is always sent on its own line (no comma separated strings).
 Additionally, the value `0` always denotes a closed valve or close operation, and the value `1` always denotes an open valve or operation.
 For any extra electrical components (such as the ignition system), `0` will correspond to no power and `1` will correspond to providing power.

-Consider a system with four normally closed solenoid valves (NCS1-NCS4) and two linearly-actuated ball valves (LA-BV 1 and LA-BV 2), and an igniter (IGNITE).
+Consider a system with four normally closed solenoid valves (NCS1-NCS4) and two linearly-actuated ball valves (LA-BV 1 and LA-BV 2), and an igniter (IG1).

-The signals to close all solenoids, open all ball valves and power the igniter would be given by:
+The signals to close all solenoids, open all ball valves and power igniter #1 would be given by:

 `"NCS1:0\r\n"`
 `"NCS2:0\r\n"`